What do I need to know before buying an embroidery machine?

 Learn more about the differences between an embroidery machine and a Cricut machine.

-3. You can spend a little or a lot of money on an embroidery machine
+You can spend a little or a lot of money on an embroidery machine.
+The least expensive embroidery machines start in the hundreds of dollars.
+But, the commercial grade multi-needle embroidery machines can be $10,000 or more.

-An embroidery machine doesn’t need to cost a fortune.
-Simple single needle machines with a 4″x 4″ hoop start at around $300.
+If you are just getting started, your first embroidery machine doesn’t need to cost a fortune.
+Simple single needle machines with a 4″x 4″ hoop start at around $500.
 While some people say that you will quickly outgrow an embroidery machine with a 4″ x 4″ hoop, they do offer an opportunity to get your feet wet, and you can upgrade from there.

 Embroidery machines with larger hoops will be at least a bit more expensive ($500+), and ones that trim jump stitches will be even more.
 Once you start looking at multi-needle machines, the cost will be in the thousands.

-5. You can easily justify the cost of an embroidery machine
+How can I justify the cost of an embroidery machine?

 I’ve heard a lot of people bemoan the fact that machine embroidery is an expensive hobby.
 But, it really doesn’t have to be.
 In fact, if you use your embroidery machine to make personalized gifts, you can easily justify the cost.
 You may even use your embroidery machine to start a home-based embroidery business, and then your embroidery machine can be a real money maker.